 Motorsports Parts Manufacturers Council (MPMC) members have a busy winter season ahead.
 Just weeks after the SEMA Show, MPMC members will be packing their bags for Indianapolis for a week full of exhibiting, customer meetings, networking and MPMC-sponsored educational seminars at the Performance Racing Industry (PRI) Trade Show in Indianapolis, December 6–8.

-The Light Truck Accessory Alliance (LTAA) is slated to host fun and engaging events throughout the week of the 2017 SEMA Show, to be held October 31 through November 3 in Las Vegas.
-The LTAA focuses on creating a community among those in the light-truck segment of the aftermarket industry.
-Members and nonmembers alike are encouraged to attend the LTAA events taking place at the SEMA Show or stop by the new LTAA booth location, booth #34185, centrally located within the Upper South Hall of the Las Vegas Convention Center (LVCC).
+The Light Truck Accessory Alliance (LTAA) is slated to host fun and engaging events throughout the week of the 2018 SEMA Show, to be held October 30–November 2 in Las Vegas.
+LTAA focuses on creating a community among those in the light-truck segment of the aftermarket industry.
+Members and nonmembers alike are encouraged to attend LTAA events taking place at the SEMA Show or stop by the new LTAA booth location, booth #34185, centrally located within the Upper South Hall of the Las Vegas Convention Center (LVCC).

 The Automotive Restoration Market Organization (ARMO) is once again hosting the Hot Products Showcase, taking place April 19–21 at the Spring Carlisle Collector Car Swap Meet, Corral & Auction in Carlisle, Pennsylvania.
 This event is an opportunity for ARMO members to display one or more products at one of the largest gatherings of automotive restoration enthusiasts in the world.